TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-09-statie-3-how-to-add-reusable-parts-of-code.md

 id: 33
 title: "Statie 3: How to Add Reusable Parts of Code"
 perex: |
-    You already know <a href="/blog/2017/02/20/statie-how-to-run-it-locally">how to run Statie with layout</a> and <a href="/blog/2017/03/06/statie-2-how-to-add-contact-page-with-data">how to add data structures</a>.
+    You already know [how to run Statie with layout](/blog/2017/02/20/statie-how-to-run-it-locally) and [how to add data structures](/blog/2017/03/06/statie-2-how-to-add-contact-page-with-data).
     <br><br>
-Today I will show you: how to use <strong>decouple big templates to smaller and reusable snippets</strong>.
+    Today you'll learn how to **decouple big templates to smaller and reusable snippets**.
 Like Google Analytics code.
 related_items: [29, 32, 34]
 tweet: "#Statie 3: Reusable code snippets #php #static #github"

 updated: true
-updated_since: "April 2018"
+updated_since: "September 2018"
 updated_message: |
-    Updated with <a href="https://github.com/Symplify/Symplify/blob/master/CHANGELOG.md#v400---2018-04-02">Statie 4.0</a>and Neon to Yaml migration.
+    Updated with Statie 5.0, NEON → YAML and Twig.
 ---

 Sometimes you need to add part of template, that you want to use on multiple pages (in the same form or with smaller changes) or that makes your template less readable.

 ## Google Analytics